ChiCubed/InformaticsNotes/chapter5.md

 Another way of thinking about it is that, if a number of vertices are processed in order of their topological sort, then each vertex is guaranteed that the vertices with edges going into it have already been processed.

-Topological sorting obviously only works on acyclic graphs.
+Topological sorting obviously only works on directed, acyclic graphs.